neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 If the barrier gets a hole in it, then the atoms will move due to the chemical force.

 If the atoms are charged (ie. *ions*), then an electric gradient will accumulate as the ions move in response to the chemical force.
-The electric gradient generates an electric forse that builds up until the opposing chemical and electrical forces equal each other.
+The electric gradient generates an electric force that builds up until the opposing chemical and electrical forces equal each other.
 The electrical force that balances the chemical force is called the *equilibrium potential* for that ion.

 :::{figure-md} electrochemical-balance
 :class: figure